gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 because he forsook larger dominions and states than the rest, and, unrestrained by the care of his vast empire, was resolute in keeping the time appointed for setting out.

-## Chapter XXIX: A vision, and the explanation thereof.
+## Chapter XXIX: A vision, and the explanation thereof

 I think it not irrelevant that I should relate here a vision, which, during the misery of these times and the insults paid to the cross of Christ, He who sometimes maketh known to the simple what he concealeth